ECP-WarpX/WarpX/Docs/source/usage/python.rst

 Species objects are a collection of particles with similar properties.
 For instance, background plasma electrons, background plasma ions and an externally injected beam could each be their own particle species.

-.. autoclass:: picmistandard.PICMI_Species
+.. autoclass:: pywarpx.picmi.Species

-.. autoclass:: picmistandard.PICMI_MultiSpecies
+.. autoclass:: pywarpx.picmi.MultiSpecies

 Particle distributions can be used for to initialize particles in a particle species.

-.. autoclass:: picmistandard.PICMI_GaussianBunchDistribution
+.. autoclass:: pywarpx.picmi.GaussianBunchDistribution

-.. autoclass:: picmistandard.PICMI_UniformDistribution
+.. autoclass:: pywarpx.picmi.UniformDistribution

-.. autoclass:: picmistandard.PICMI_AnalyticDistribution
+.. autoclass:: pywarpx.picmi.AnalyticDistribution

-.. autoclass:: picmistandard.PICMI_ParticleListDistribution
+.. autoclass:: pywarpx.picmi.ParticleListDistribution

 Particle layouts determine how to microscopically place macro particles in a grid cell.

+.. autoclass:: pywarpx.picmi.GriddedLayout

+.. autoclass:: pywarpx.picmi.PseudoRandomLayout

+Other operations related to particles

-.. autoclass:: picmistandard.PICMI_GriddedLayout
+.. autoclass:: pywarpx.picmi.CoulombCollisions

-.. autoclass:: picmistandard.PICMI_PseudoRandomLayout
+.. autoclass:: pywarpx.picmi.MCCCollisions

 Lasers
 ^^^^^^

 Laser profiles can be used to initialize laser pulses in the simulation.

-.. autoclass:: picmistandard.PICMI_GaussianLaser
+.. autoclass:: pywarpx.picmi.GaussianLaser

-.. autoclass:: picmistandard.PICMI_AnalyticLaser
+.. autoclass:: pywarpx.picmi.AnalyticLaser

 Laser injectors control where to initialize laser pulses on the simulation grid.

-.. autoclass:: picmistandard.PICMI_LaserAntenna
+.. autoclass:: pywarpx.picmi.LaserAntenna

 .. _usage-picmi-run: